Mohamed15058/amazon-sales/README.md

  ○ UsePython libraries like Dash, Plotly, or Streamlite to build the dashboard.
  ○ Integrate visualizations created using matplotlib and seaborn into the dashboard
+12- Some analysis by excel
+12 - Dashboard and report by power bi